 After 33 years of service, in 2018, Annette handed the reigns of Taps ‘n Tunes over to Frances Lea.
 A native of Fort Worth, Frances is a graduate of TCU with a BFA in ballet and theater under a Norton Scholarship.

-Joy Guthmiller has been named the new Artistic Director of Taps 'n Tunes.
+Fran Burns has been named the Artistic Director of Taps 'n Tunes.
+She takes over from Joy Guthmiller who retired.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.